Dask

 • Distributed computation for terabyte-sized datasets

-Dask Dataframes are similar in this regard to Apache Spark, but use the familiar pandas API and memory model.
-One Dask dataframe is simply a collection of pandas dataframes on different computers.
+Dask Dataframes are similar to Apache Spark, but use the familiar pandas API and memory model

 Just pandas: Dask DataFrames are a collection of many pandas DataFrames.

-The API is the same.
-The execution is the same.
+The API is the same1.
+The execution is the same

 Large scale: Works on 100 GiB on a laptop, or 100 TiB on a cluster.